 iOS backups in the iCloud

 iCloud syncs data between your devices so your contacts, emails and calendars are always up-to-date.
-Additionally, it save settings and configuration, and allows you to back up your iOS device.
+Additionally, it saves settings and configuration, and allows you to back up your iOS device.

 Apple's iCloud backup for iOS devices is similar to the iTunes process, but requires a fast Internet connection, and a backup size of under 5 GB. iCloud users automatically get 5 GB free storage for signing up, but can pay extra for monthly iCloud storage.